 top of page

-How Brokers Get Paid
+How Do Commercial Real Estate Brokers Get Paid?

-In Minnesota, brokers are paid by commission –– meaning they receive a set percentage of the value involved in a transaction for services performed.
+In Minnesota, brokers are paid by commission, meaning they receive a set percentage of the value involved in a transaction for services performed.
 Clients and brokers agree on the commission before working together.
 Generally, the commission is paid by the seller or owner.
 However, that can be negotiated.

 Having a broker on your team is a huge asset and saves you time, money, and stress.
 They use their understanding of the commercial real estate market, skills in negotiating deals, and navigating resources which are critical to help you get the best deal possible.